prof-rossetti/intro-to-python/notes/python/modules/datetime.md

   + https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior
   + https://docs.python.org/3/library/datetime.html#timedelta-objects

 The `datetime` module provides capabilities for handling dates and times.
-See the "Date Parsing" section below for some ways we can create official datetime objects, and the "Date Formatting" section for some ways to format or display these objects.
+See the "Creating Datetime Objects" section below for some ways we can create official datetime objects, and the "Date Formatting" section for some ways to format or display these objects.

 > NOTE: the difference between a `datetime.date` object and a `datetime.datetime` object is that only the latter has information about hours, minutes, and seconds.